How We Started.

 That’s how the National Peanut Board was born.

-Each of the 10 major peanut-producing states has a peanut grower Board member and an alternate representative.
-One at-large Board member also represents all minor peanut-producing states.
+Each of the 11 major peanut-producing states has a peanut grower Board member and an alternate representative.
+One at-large Board member also represents all minor peanut-producing states bringing the total number of farmer-members and alternates on the Board to 24.
 Today, the National Peanut Board (NPB) defines itself as a farmer-funded national research, promotion and education check-off program.

 The Board had a vision to unify in a shared cause of celebrating peanuts as a commodity, not merely rooting for one brand over the other.
 Along the way, the National Peanut Board partnered with state organizations and other industry groups to develop a strong and united effort that, in the end, is a win-win situation for the entire peanut industry.